MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 For info about how to view data loss prevention reports, see [View the reports for data loss prevention](/microsoft-365/compliance/view-the-dlp-reports).

-For info about how to view Cloud App Security reports, see [Generate data management reports](/cloud-app-security/built-in-reports).
+For info about how to view Defender for Cloud Apps reports, see [Generate data management reports](/cloud-app-security/built-in-reports).

 ### Manage threats